 Natalie Rizzo, a dietitian for Greatist, actually gave it a try.
 While skeptical at first, she was willing to see how being diligent about restricting her sugar intake would change her health and her life.
 Here are a few things she learned while cutting out sugar for 30-days.

 Realizations from Cutting Out Sugar for A Month

-A LOT of things you don’t expect to contain sugar.
+There are A LOT of things that contain sugar you don't expect.

 Cookies?
 Duh.
 Crackers?
 Wait - what!?
 You'd be appalled at the number of foods you eat on a regular basis that contain added sugars.
 Check those labels.

-A product may not exactly say it contains “sugar”.
+A product may not explicitly say it contains sugar.